Range Rover: Prototypes

-Range Rover in North America
+In North America

 From 1970 until 1987, the Range Rover was only available to American consumers through unofficial grey market import channels.
 Its popularity via these imports prompted official U.S. sales to begin on 16 March 1987.
 From that time until 1993, the U.S. marketing was all in the name of Range Rover, because it was the only model offered in the American market.
 In 1993, with the arrival of the Defender 110 and the imminent arrival of the Land Rover Discovery, the company's U.S. sales were under the name "Land Rover North America".